We’ve all seen how GoPRO advertises its cameras: often showing some person jumping out of an airplane or doing a triple cork on a snowboard.

 What do I mean by “normal use”?
 Well, anything you might want to do with a regular camera, such as taking travel photos, selfies, vlogging or short videos for social media, and other fun stuff like timelapse or timewarp videos.
 After all, travel isn’t all action all the time, and if you’re going to spend the money on a camera you might as well get one that ticks all the boxes.

 - Is the GoPRO a good travel camera?

 - Does GoPRO take good pictures (besides video)?

-- And can you do cool shit without being a technical genius?
+- And can you do cool stuff without having to be a technical genius?